pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 - Proper team structure, not handoffs to silos.
 "If you own it, you manage it".
 - Remove centralized data-ownership.

 Async microservices are almost always better than sync ones, even though they may initially be more complex.
-Con start or stop services w/o changing others.
+Can start or stop services w/o changing others.
 Brokers handle messages, avoid message chaining, etc.

 Three main microservice architecture styles: